Convection signatures in early-time gravitational waves from core-collapse supernovae: Introduction

 Because of the stochasticity of their generation, \gls{GW} signals from \glspl{CCSN} pose significant challenges for analysis.
-Many processes contribute to their emission, from the oscillations caused by prompt convection in the early post-bounce~phase, with frequencies of a few hundred Hertz \citep{Marek09, Murphy09, Yakunin10, Muller13, Yakunin15, Pan18}, to the $g$-mode ramp-up signals whose frequencies rise to $\sim\unit[1]{kHz}$, driven by surface gravity modes of the \gls{PNS} \citep{TorresForne18, TorresForne19, Bugli23}, and finally to $\sim\unit[100]{Hz}$ features associated with \gls{SASI} \citep{CerdaDuran13, Kuroda16, Andresen17}.
+Many processes contribute to their emission, from the oscillations caused by prompt convection in the early post-bounce~phase, with frequencies of a few hundred Hertz \citep{Marek09, Murphy09, Yakunin10, Muller13, Yakunin15, Pan18}, to the $f$- and $g$-mode ramp-up signals whose frequencies rise to $\sim\unit[1]{kHz}$, driven by surface gravity modes of the \gls{PNS} \citep{TorresForne18, TorresForne19, Bugli23}, and finally to $\sim\unit[100]{Hz}$ features associated with the \gls{SASI} \citep{Blondin2003, Blondin2007, CerdaDuran13, Kuroda16, Andresen17, Mezzacappa2020,Mezzacappa2023}.
+These processes are physically separated and provide complementary information: prompt convection is transient and stochastic, whereas later \gls{SASI} or \gls{PNS}-mode signals are coherent, quasi-periodic phenomena reflecting the longer-term hydrodynamic and structural evolution of the supernova core.

-In this context, efforts to characterize \glspl{GW} from \glspl{CCSN} date back to the early 1980s \citep{Muller82, Zwerger97}, and have revealed a wide diversity of waveforms \citep[see e.g.,~][]{Dimmelmeier02, Nakamura16, Mezzacappa22, Powell23}.
+In this context, efforts to characterise \glspl{GW} from \glspl{CCSN} date back to the early 1980s \citep{Muller82, Zwerger97}, and have revealed a wide diversity of waveforms \citep[see e.g.~][]{Dimmelmeier02, Nakamura16, Mezzacappa2023, Powell23}.
 Finally, \cite{Abdikamalov14} and \cite{Richers17} demonstrated that the \gls{GW} bounce signal is primarily determined by the ratio of the rotational kinetic energy to gravitational energy ($T/|W|$) of the core at bounce.

-In this study, we aim to characterize the \gls{GW} signal associated with prompt convection in the early post-bounce phase as a function of the magneto-rotational properties of the collapsing core, as well as the influence of longer-term convective instabilities on \glspl{GW} emission.
+In this study, we aim to characterise the \gls{GW} signal associated with prompt convection in the early post-bounce phase as a function of the magneto-rotational properties of the collapsing core, as well as the influence of longer-term convective instabilities on \glspl{GW} emission.
 Specifically, we explore how variations in rotational velocity and magnetic field strength affect the frequency, amplitude, and morphology of the resulting \gls{GW} signal.
 Through systematic variation of these parameters in our simulations, we aim to identify correlations between physical core conditions and the emitted \gls{GW} features.